namibia/demo-sync/readme.md

 ```
 This script performs the following actions:

- * Adds a cron entry to update run this sync on a scheduled basis.
+ * Adds a cron entry to run this sync on a scheduled basis.
- * Adds folder and database setup file to use in scheduled syncs
+ * Adds folders and databases data to use in scheduled syncs.